llamaxyz/llama/docs/actions.md

 ## Permissioning Action Creation

 Permission IDs are the atomic unit for action creation access control and are managed through the `LlamaPolicy` contract.
-Permission IDs can be assigned to roles, roles are assigned to policies, and accounts (users) hold policies.
+Permission IDs can be assigned to roles, roles are assigned to policies, and externally-owned accounts and smart contracts (users) hold policies.
 Policies can have zero or many roles, and roles can have zero or many permission IDs.
 When creating an action, LlamaCore performs a validation check is done to make sure that the policyholder has a role with the correct permission.
 Additional checks may be run by the strategy or a guard.